 The mandate of the Bancroft Field Naturalist Club is to promote activity in and knowledge of our natural environment.
 We do this by having monthly nature oriented meetings, field trips, and by participating in surveys and conservation projects.

 Our latest endeavour is the publication of an annual Nature Journal complete with checklists to encourage participation .
 Our first year, 2017, has proven successful based on demand and requests for sponsorships from local interests.

-We belong to Ontario Nature, the Federation of Ontario Naturalist clubs and support their mandate to protect and restore natural habitats through research, education and conservation, connecting thousands of individuals and communities with nature.
+We are an affiliate member of Ontario Nature and support their mandate to protect and restore natural habitats through research, education, and conservation, connecting thousands of individuals and communities with nature.

 The club builds bluebird houses and bat houses in partnership with The Bancroft Stewardship Council, Freymond Lumber, and TIMBR Mart.
 We also provide information on bluebird and bat habitats.
 The assembled bluebird houses or do it yourself bluebird house kits and assembled bat houses are available for a nominal cost.

 We formed a partnership with Hydro One in 2007.
 They provided an Osprey Nest pole and platform for us.
 The platform is located on South Baptiste Lake Road just west of the Redmond Bay causeway.